EnvSysMicroLAB/Sichert2025_Fucoidan/README.md

-# Modeling scripts for:
+## Modeling scripts for: A division of labor controls the degradation of fucoidans in the ocean

-*A division of labor controls the degradation of fucoidans in the ocean* Andreas Sichert, Shaul Pollak, Akshit Goyal, Otto X. Cordero*, Uwe Sauer*
+_Andreas Sichert, Shaul Pollak, Akshit Goyal, Otto X. Cordero, Uwe Sauer_